 While several Bay of Bengal countries are rich in hydropower and thermal electricity generation, others are net energy importers with large markets.
 India can lead creative energy projects with its eastern neighbours, supported by regional and international institutions.

 Former Researcher, Cybersecurity Studies Programme and Manager, Management Office, Gateway House

-Sagnik Chakraborty is a Researcher in Cybersecurity and Manager for the Management Office at Gateway House.
+Sagnik Chakraborty is a Researcher in Cybersecurity and Manager of the Management Office at Gateway House.
 His work focuses on technology and national security.
-Sagnik is a software engineer by profession with more than nine years of experience in the IT industry.
-Prior to Gateway House, he worked with Tata Consultancy Services.
-He has held various roles in his IT career, starting from a developer to a consultant to an operations and product manager.
-His areas of research interest are cyber security, digital black markets, digital payment systems, and messaging platforms, business analytics and disruptive technologies.
+A software programmer by profession, with more than nine years’ experience in the IT industry, he was with Tata Consultancy Services prior to joining Gateway House.
+He has held various roles in his IT career, starting from software developer to consultant to an operations and product manager.
+He is a graduate in physics from Fergusson College, Pune.
+His areas of research interest are cyber security, digital black markets, digital payment systems, messaging platforms, business analytics and disruptive technologies.

 Cyber security, business analytics, digital black markets, digital payment systems, messaging platforms

 Last modified: December 17, 2021

 China is a clear winner in the physical connectivity stakes in the Bay of Bengal, and there's a reason a why: Its projects are connected to one another, from rail to road to port.
 While India also has some successful cross-border road and rail infrastructure projects, they are often an extension of an existing railway line or highway, not specific to the connectivity needs of the region.
 India can win by focussing instead on building infrastructure to maximise the vast maritime potential of the Bay of Bengal, especially the Andaman and Nicobar Islands that give India access to critical sea channels and trade routes.